What is the background to CE Marking?

 The

-intention is that any equipment supplied in the EEC should meet
+intention is that any equipment supplied in the EU should meet

-it is immediately accepted by another country without having to meet
+promoted as it is immediately accepted by another country without

 The

-regulation is the Supply of Machinery (Safety) Regulations 2008 and
+the UK, the regulation is the Supply of Machinery (Safety) Regulations

 Who polices CE Marking?